kyaw-yethu/kyaw-yethu/README.md

 ### Hello World, This is Ye Thu 👨‍💻

-I am a Burmese🇲🇲 undergraduate studying computer science and BTM (Business & Technology Management) at KAIST🇰🇷.
-In particular, my main interests lie in two domains:
+I am a Burmese 🇲🇲 computer science undergraduate at KAIST🇰🇷, who loves building intelligent systems that can solve humans' problems.
+Therefore, my technical interest encompasses
-- 🤖 **artificial intelligence**
+- 🤖 **artificial intelligence** in general
-- 🏫 **technology-aided education**
+- 🖥️ **computer architectures for accelerated computing** Starting with writing AI for games because I thought it was cool, I have become a strong believer that AI can solve various global problems to a great extent.

-In other words, I aspire to keep one foot on academia doing research about **intelligence in machines and how it can have fruitful interaction with humans** while keeping another foot on **entrepreneurship related to education**.
+Apart from my research interest, another life-long goal of mine is to actively work on **📚💡accessibility to quality education for everyone**.
+To this end, I expect having to figure out ways to deliver education to under-served communities and advance educational tools to improve the quality of education.

 #### Programming Skills